Coder-sPT/Responsive-website/README.md

-This repository contain's all the data of website
+This repository contain's all the code of website
 <br>